clovellytech/http4s-modules/README.md

 * files - A complete file upload and retrieval module.
 Only local file storage is implemented so far.
 AWS or other backends can be added by providing a typeclass instance.
 * invitations - Add the ability for users to invite new users.
 * permissions - Built on top of tsec-http4s, an easy way to create routes that are guarded by a user having certain permissions.
-* petstore - As a learning example, the scala-pet-store implemented with h4sm modules
+* petstore - As a learning example, the scala-pet-store implemented with h4sm modules (not released)
+* store - A store with items and orders.
 * more to come!
 Something you would like to see here?
 Submit an issue!

 Contributors and Recognition